Lexicon

 ORIGINAL

-The variable that governs the rate of technological progress.
 Prior techno-economic paradigms were human-paced: observation capacity, design iteration, and coordination bandwidth set the ceiling.
-The Factor Prime regime admits a compute-paced regime when the recursive share ρ rises—progress rate decouples from demographic constraints and becomes a function of capital allocation to silicon.
-Historical precedent offers no calibration for this transition; the Kondratiev-Perez framing assumed human-paced installation phases.
-Governance lag—the time from capability emergence to regulatory response—becomes a first-order variable when progress exceeds positioning speed.
+The pacing function admits a compute-paced regime when the recursive share ρ rises — progress rate decouples from demographic constraints and becomes a function of capital allocation to silicon.
+Historical precedent offers no calibration for this transition; the Perez framing assumed human-paced installation phases.
+Governance lag becomes a first-order variable when progress exceeds positioning speed.

 Participation Horizon